 According to Krishnan, "Analytic solutions can automatically scan applicants' submitted profile; pull in external data, like their social media activity; carry out any background checks; and automatically create a short list for manual review.
 This can drastically cut down the recruiting lifecycle."

-Find talent similar to current top talent.
+2. Find talent similar to current top talent.
 Workforce analytics may also support what is already working and aid the hiring decision-making process.

 "Job candidates can be matched up against profiles of successful incumbents to help hire the right people," Rowan said.

 3. Control recruiting costs.
 "Tracking best candidate sources [or] channels helps spend recruiting dollars where the payoff is greatest," said Steve Goldberg, research vice president of HR technology and workforce strategies at HfS Research.

 Other sophisticated workforce analytics capabilities in managing recruiting and hiring practices include "predicting specific, key employee retention risks; best candidates for certain roles; business area compliance risks; or even gender-biased decision-making," according to Goldberg.

 4. Predict and harvest potential.
 Successfully measuring an individual's potential is key to identifying top performers early so companies can groom and reward them accordingly.
 Weeding out poor performers early to cut costs in training and managing them is important to maintaining a healthy bottom line, too.
 Workforce analytics can help to provide these insights.